-Figure A-36 shows mode split for the surveyed suburban and downtown apartments and the single-family detached housing neighborhood in Redwood City.
-Redwood City mode split data from American Community Survey 2011-2015 is included for comparison.
-For the suburban apartment, 71 percent of residents drive alone, 7 percent carpool, 12 percent walk, 6 percent bike, and 6 percent use TNCs (Uber/Lyft) in the AM peak period.
-In the PM peak period, approximately 61 percent of residents drive alone, 12 percent carpool, 15 percent walk, 3 percent bike, and 9 percent use TNCs (Uber/Lyft).
+Figure A-34 shows mode split for the surveyed suburban and downtown apartments and the single-family detached housing neighborhood in Redwood City.
+Redwood City mode split data from American Community Survey 2011-2015 is included for comparison.3 For the suburban apartment, 71 percent of residents drive alone, 6 percent carpool, 11 percent walk, 6 percent bike, and 6 percent use TNCs (Uber/Lyft) in the AM peak period.
+In the PM peak period, approximately 61 percent of residents drive alone, 12 percent carpool, 15 percent use transit, 3 percent walk, and 9 percent use TNCs (Uber/Lyft).

-For the downtown apartment, 46 percent of residents drive alone, 7 percent carpool, 21 percent walk, 5 percent bike, 21 percent use transit, and 1 percent use TNCs (Uber/Lyft) in the AM peak period.
-In the PM peak period, 53 percent of residents drive alone, 9 percent carpool, 17 percent walk, 4 percent bike, and 17 percent use transit in the PM peak period.
+For the downtown apartment, 46 percent of residents drive alone, 6.5 percent carpool, 21 percent walk, 5 percent bike, 21 percent use transit, and 0.5 percent use TNCs (Uber/Lyft) in the AM peak period.
+In the PM peak period, 54 percent of residents drive alone, 9 percent carpool, 16 percent walk, 4 percent bike, 16 percent use transit, and approximately 1 percent use TNCs (Uber/Lyft) in the PM peak period.

-For the single-family detached housing neighborhood, 70 percent of residents drive alone, 18 percent carpool, and 13 percent walk in the AM peak period.
-In the PM peak period, 78 percent of residents drive alone, 20 percent carpool, and just 2 percent walk.
+For the single-family detached housing neighborhood, 73 percent of residents drive alone, 13 percent carpool, 13 percent walk, and 1 percent bike in the AM peak period.
+In the PM peak period, 71 percent of residents drive alone, 15 percent carpool, 10 percent walk, and 4 percent bike.

-Overall, the single-family residential uses have the highest combined percentage of drive alone and carpool mode access, with approximately 90 to 95 percent of trips completed via car.
+Overall, the single-family residential uses have the highest combined percentage of drive alone and carpool mode access, with approximately 85 percent of trips completed via car.

 Interestingly, for the suburban apartments, there was a noticeable percentage of trips made by TNC.
 This can likely be attributed to lower car-ownership in apartments as compared to single-family residential properties.
 It is also likely that some of these TNC trips were taken to access the downtown transit station, though no data was collected to verify this assumption.
 Downtown apartments had the lowest combined percentage of drive alone and carpool mode access and the highest percentage of transit access and bike access.